dfelinto/blender-manual/manual/editors/file_browser.rst

 ^^^^^^^^^^^^^^^

 On the right side of the file path are the filtering options.
-The first "funnel" button controls whether filtering is enabled or not.
+The toggle with the funnel icon controls whether filtering is enabled or not.

 File Types
    Filters files by categories, like folders, blend-files, images, etc.